Jack Suwinski Player Props: Pirates vs. Reds

 Reds Pitching Rankings (2022)

-- Reds pitchers combined to give up 213 total home runs at a rate of 1.3 per game (second-most in baseball).
+- Reds pitchers combined to allow 213 total home runs at a rate of 1.3 per game (second-most in the league).

-- Lodolo starts for the first time this season for the Reds.
+- Ashcraft will take the mound to start for the Reds, his first this season.

-- When he last appeared on Saturday, Oct.
-1, the 25-year-old southpaw started the game and went five innings against the Chicago Cubs.
+- The 25-year-old righty started and threw 5 1/3 innings when he last appeared on Wednesday, Oct.
+5 against the Chicago Cubs.

 © 2023 Data Skrive.
 All rights reserved.